-What are the Nazca Lines?
+What Are the Nazca Lines?

 Speculation about how the Lines got there is rife, with people suggesting that they are replicas of star constellations to marks left by alien spaceships!
 Whilst much research has gone into the history of the Lines and where they came from, the truth is that we still don’t know much at all about their origin.
 They remain, one of the planet’s greatest enigmas!

 It is likely that as soon as you step off your bus in Nasca, you will immediately be hounded by street vendors trying to sell you flights.
-Avoid buying from anyone on the street and instead head to a reputable company.
+Avoid buying from anyone on the street and instead, head to a reputable company.
 Sadly, ground space in Nasca City doesn’t necessarily equate to trustworthiness, so make sure you thoroughly research any company you are considering flying with.

 Recommended Companies for a Nasca Lines Flight:

-The other company that we recommend is Air Majoro.
+The other company we recommend is Air Majoro.
 Much like AeroNasca, they also have an excellent safety record and are known for their friendly pilots.

-Most flight prices will include transport to and from the flying site as well as your time in the air.
+Most flight prices include transport to and from the flying site as well as your time in the air.
 Depending on the company you book with, this can be anywhere from around 25 minutes up to around 40.
 Some flight providers will take you over the Lines and also zip across to the other side of Nasca to show you the aqueducts from the sky as well.

 A flight to see the Nasca Lines can be a little rough.
-In order to give passengers a good view of the geoglyphs, planes turn sharply and spend a significant amount of time flying at an angle.
+To give passengers a good view of the geoglyphs, planes turn sharply and spend a significant amount of time flying at an angle.
 Trust me when I say that this is sure to make your stomach do a few somersaults!
 In order to limit the effects of sickness (which is a very real possibility), avoid heavy meals before flying.
 A piece of fruit should be sufficient for breakfast a couple of hours before you fly.

 Not strictly a must but if you suffer from motion sickness, you may feel better knowing you are prepared!
 Anti-nausea medication can be purchased from any pharmacy.